MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 Starting with version 1903 or higher, this is no longer enforced.
 Customers who utilize Public IP addresses in place of Private IP address can now use DO in LAN mode.

+> [NOTE]
-Note: one side effect of this change is that bytes downloaded from or uploaded to LAN peers with Public IP addresses may be reported as coming from Internet peers.
+> One side effect of this change is that bytes downloaded from or uploaded to LAN peers with Public IP addresses may be reported as coming from Internet peers.

 ## Troubleshooting